Table of contents

 Before You Get Justice…

-Before you go all Klingon and serve that dish cold, I’m going to give a recommendation that SHOULD apply to 99% of you: If you find out someone is offering your book for free on their website, you should just leave it alone and move on.
+So, before you go all Klingon and try to serve them a dish best served cold, I’m going to give a recommendation that SHOULD apply to 99% of you: If you find out someone is offering your book for free on their website, you should just leave it alone and move on.

 - They want the searcher to pay their subscription in order to get the “free” books